Things To Do in Douro Valley: 3-Day Itinerary

 Day 3: São João da Pesqueira, Vila Nova de Foz Côa, Miranda do Douro

-Morning - São João da Pesqueira
+Morning: São João da Pesqueira

 São João da Pesqueira is a peaceful village located on the banks of the Douro River.
 It gets its name from a lake that existed here in the past, which was always brimming with fish, so locals called it 'pesqueira,' meaning fishing ground in Portuguese.
 The village has a few historical landmarks like the Torre do Relógio and the Capela da Misericórdia with its stunning tiled façade.
 There’s also a Wine Museum here, which explains the history of Port Wine and features a wine shop.
 The big draw, however, is the Miradouro de São Salvador do Mundo.
 Here, you can gaze at the vineyards that border the river on both sides.
 Dotted around the viewpoint are a few small chapels, mostly dating from the 16th century.